mkxto/FileSearch/README.md

 ## Poor level of coding, bugs

-The conception of this program tooked me over 3 hours to complete, thats not much, so you can guess I didn't debugged this as much as I would usually.
+The conception of this program tooked me 3 hours to complete, thats not much, so you can guess I didn't debugged this as much as I would usually.
 I tried to add some comments also!

 ## ⚠️ Warning